netbears/opsworks-openvpn/README.md

 If that doesn't happen or you want to speed things up, just go to the `Deployments` tab, hit `Run Command` and execute the `Configure` command on all running instances.

-## Add new nodes to cluster

-* Go to your CloudFormation stack
-* Click on `Update using current template`
-* Update values for `NodeAutoScalingGroupMinSize` and/or `NodeAutoScalingGroupMaxSize`

 ## Monitoring
 The stack automatically deploys the following logic:
 - NodeExporter: which can be connected to any running Prometheus instance